-- Do NOT exchange price information or payment terms. - Do NOT agree on credit terms. - Do NOT discuss current or forward credit terms. - Do NOT discuss opinions and rumors about customers. - Do NOT exchange forward-looking information (historical, factual information only). - Do NOT share information from groups with anyone in your company not involved in the credit function. - Do NOT discuss information learned at the meeting after the conclusion of the meeting. - Do NOT have "follow on" discussions with other companies, and remember that emails transmitting improper information that are then deleted can always be retrieved.
+- Do NOT exchange price information or payment terms. - Do NOT agree on credit terms. - Do NOT discuss current or forward credit terms. - Do NOT discuss opinions and rumors about customers. - Do NOT exchange forward-looking information (historical, factual information only, but not historical price or credit terms).

+- Do NOT share information from groups with anyone in your company not involved in the credit function. - Do NOT discuss information learned at the meeting after the conclusion of the meeting. - Do NOT have "follow on" discussions with other companies, and remember that emails transmitting improper information that are then deleted can always be retrieved.